Skip to main content

 Sea Cucumbers

 Caution: for Shellfish Safety and Department of Health contact information see Shellfish Safety Information.
-See closures on Marine Preserves, Conservation Areas and Shellfish Protection Zones.
-Marine areas subject to seasonal/conservation closures, check the latest emergency rules at https://wdfw.wa.gov/fishing/shellfishing-regulations
+See closures in Marine Preserves, Conservation Areas and Shellfish Protection Zones.
+Marine areas may be subject to seasonal or conservation closures.
+To stay informed, check the latest updates on the WDFW shellfish emergency rules and regulations page.

 All Waters except for Marine areas 8-1, 8-2, 9, 10, and 12 detailed below